Sting (wrestler): Feud with the New World Order (1996–1998)

 Early in 1996, Sting's appearance started to change: he grew longer, darker hair, replacing his blond flattop haircut, and he often wore black tights with a multi-colored scorpion, although he occasionally wore his colorful ones and maintained his colorful face paint.
 Sting teamed with his old friend Luger, who had returned to WCW from WWF in September 1995, despite Luger's standing as a heel.
 The duo beat Harlem Heat for the WCW World Tag Team Championship on the January 22 episode of Nitro.
 The team often retained the championship as a result of Luger's cheating tactics, to which Sting remained oblivious.
-When Luger was temporarily unavailable for WCW Uncensored in March, Harlem Heat member Booker T teamed up with Sting to successfully prevent the title from changing hands.
+When Luger was temporarily unavailable for WCW Uncensored in March, Harlem Heat member Booker T teamed up with Sting to successfully prevent the titles from changing hands.
 Sting and Booker T developed a mutual respect that showed itself when Sting and Luger granted Harlem Heat a rematch.
-During the Tag title run, Sting received a World title shot against The Giant at Slamboree in May, but lost after accidental interference from Luger.
+During the tag title run, Sting received a world title shot against The Giant at Slamboree in May, but lost after accidental interference from Luger.
 Harlem Heat eventually won the titles back on the June 24 episode of Nitro.

-In the summer of 1996, Sting was the first to stand up to The Outsiders: Kevin Nash and Scott Hall, who had recently competed in the WWF and whose alliances and agenda were unclear, had been infiltrating and causing chaos at WCW events.
+In the summer of 1996, Sting was the first WCW competitor to stand up to The Outsiders: Kevin Nash and Scott Hall, who had recently competed in the WWF, whose alliances and agenda were unclear, and who had been infiltrating and causing chaos at various WCW events.
 Sting teamed with Luger and Savage to defend WCW against Hall, Nash, and a mysterious third Outsider to be revealed at the Bash at the Beach.
 Hall and Nash started the bout without their third partner, but the WCW's temporary three-on-two advantage was short-lived: Luger left the match after he was accidentally injured by a mistimed Stinger Splash.
-The two-on-two match continued while Hogan, who had been a face character for nearly fifteen years, emerged at ringside.
-Hogan appeared ready to back up the WCW wrestlers until he attacked Savage with his leg drop finisher in one of wrestling's most famous swerves.
+The two-on-two match continued until Hulk Hogan, who had been a face character for nearly fifteen years, emerged at ringside.
+Hogan appeared ready to back up the WCW wrestlers, until he attacked Savage with his leg drop finisher in one of wrestling's most famous swerves.
 The match was ruled a no-contest, and Hall, Nash, and Hogan declared a new world order in professional wrestling.
-The name stuck and Sting became one of WCW's stalwarts against the New World Order, or nWo for short.
+The name stuck, and Sting became one of WCW's stalwarts against the New World Order, or nWo for short.